ocean-tracking-network/otn_field_reporting_standards/_episodes/03-inventory.md

 - `checked out to`: project code - based on the list of `Users` in Snipe. can be blank if the asset is not yet assigned to a project.
 - `date shipped`: in format YYYY-MM-DD. can be blank
 - `expected return`: in format YYYY-MM-DD. can be blank
 - `notes`: freeform text.
-Please include transmitter ID (ex: A69-9001-12345) here if relevant (VR2ARs, VR2TXs, HR2s etc)
+Please include transmitter ID (ex: A69-9001-12345) here, when relevant (for VR2ARs, VR2TXs, HR2s etc)
 - `purchase cost`: numeric price per unit, like `123.00`
 - `order number`: Dalhousie PO number, like `P09134476`